ladybug-tools/spider-2022/README.md

 2022-10-14 ~ Note
-* Development of the Spider Viewer is mostly on hold until I find people or organization to collaborate with. ;-(
+* Development of the Spider Viewer is mostly on hold until I find people or an organization to collaborate with. ;-(
-* I will, however try to fix any report bugs or simple wishlist items
+* I will, however, try to fix any reported bugs or simple wishlist items

 Theo Armour, maintainer